GermanPearls/time-tracker/readme.txt

 Yes, the screens of Time Tracker display your information in easy to read tables where you can easily edit information.

+= Can I use Time Tracker on a multi-site installation? =

+Time Tracker hasn't yet been tested on a multi-site application.

+= WordPress is installed in a subfolder / subdirectory, will Time Tracker still work? =

+Time Tracker hasn't yet been tested in this setup.

 == Screenshots ==

 1. The homepage of Time Tracker with quicklinks to important pages.
 Note: All front facing pages are private by default.